 Owners should be aware that there are a few temperamental longhorns out there, and that no Texas Longhorn likes dogs.
 Furthermore, this breed is extremely intelligent, which on a practical level means that it can think up all kinds of ways to get into trouble.
 Jumping fences is a prime example.

-Texas Longhorns are renowned for their exceptional immune systems.
+Texas Longhorns have exceptional immune systems.
 They are resistant to most diseases, particularly those related to stress, and are not prone to structural breakdowns.

 Having long horns does not come without risks.
-Sometimes longhorns get their heads caught in hay racks, then panic, struggle, and break a horn.
+Sometimes longhorns catch their heads in hay racks, then panic, struggle, and break a horn.
 This is extremely painful and can lead to a serious infection.
-Owners should avoid using any equipment that a Texas Longhorn can get caught in.
+Owners should build or purchase equipment and handling facilities designed specifically for Texas Longhorns to prevent accidents.

 - Availability of standard-sized cattle.